Selective laser melting: Environmental impact

 There are various components, environments, and material considerations that can affect the environmental impact that the SLM process has.
 First, the embodied energy that was used to make the printer, which has more than 500 parts, contributes around 124,000 MJ for a standard Renishaw AM250.
-It is important to note that the most prominent material is steel, which is 100% recyclable.
+The most prominent material is steel, which is 100% recyclable.
 To truly take advantage of the recyclability, a cradle-to-cradle approach can be implemented to ensure that all steel parts are properly discarded of at their end-life through disassembly.
 The electricity usage is often the most energy intensive part of the printer, as the high power lasers, chillers, configurations, and part separation all contribute to this.
 Less volume of parts, more active time, more active idle time (coolers running), and electrical discharge machining (EDM) all increase the energy usage.
 The higher end of on-site energy during use can be around 640 MJ per part while more efficient use is around 40 MJ per part.
 In this, a main factor that can be optimized for environmental friendliness is the use of fully renewable energy rather than electricity made through gas or coal.
 Considering now embodied energy of the total lifecycle, at the energy intensive end is less efficient printing processes totaling 2400+ MJ per part while more efficient processes can be as low as 140 MJ per part.
 Ultimately, the total embodied energy considering all parts made is dependent on many factors but is almost always dominant during the printing phase and more specifically during long idle times and post-processing part removal through EDM.
 The exception to this is in research environments where the machine is not constantly used and use is more infrequent, in this case, the embodied energy from primary processing and manufacturing is dominant.